Downey Disability Applications Lawyer

-At the Law Offices of Judith S. Leland, our attorneys work closely with disabled people interested in applying for Social Security Disability benefits.
+At the Leland Law, in Whittier, our attorneys work closely with disabled people interested in applying for Social Security Disability benefits.
 We will explain what is required and what sorts of medical records are needed, and help you prepare your application.
 Should your initial application be denied, our office has the resources and knowledge needed to handle your appeal through all four levels of administrative appeal and even through the U.S. Federal Court System if necessary.

-For more information about applying for Social Security Disability benefits, contact a Downey disability applications attorney today.
+For more information about applying for Social Security Disability benefits, contact a Southern California disability applications attorney today.
 We offer a free consultation.